-It is the development of the human being (and particularly the youth) that has always been of greatest concern to Prime Linister Seaga.
+It is the development of the human being (and particularly the youth) that has always been of greatest concern to Prime Minister Seaga.
 He once said that in all work the focus of attention must be on the people.
-The cutstanding example of this creed in his work in transforming a Kingston slum known as "Pack-O-Wall" into a vibrant community called "Tivoli Gardens", a model of total development planning.
+The outstanding example of this creed is his work in transforming a Kingston slum known as "Back-O-Wall" into a vibrant community called "Tivoli Gardens", a model of total development planning.